Test ID: SNS Supplemental Newborn Screen, Blood Spot

 Clinical Information

-Tandem mass spectrometry (MS/MS) is a powerful multianalyte screening method, ideally suited for population-wide testing.
+Tandem mass spectrometry (MS/MS) is a powerful multianalyte screening method ideally suited for population-wide testing.
 Since the early 1990s, MS/MS has made screening possible for more than 30 genetic disorders affecting the metabolism of amino acids, fatty acids, and organic acids based on the profiling of amino acids and acylcarnitines in blood spots.
 The simultaneous MS/MS analysis of amino acids, acylcarnitines, and succinylacetone in dried blood spots can be performed in less than 3 minutes per specimen, generating metabolite profiles that allow for the biochemical diagnosis of multiple disorders.
-This is in contrast to conventional screening techniques traditionally based on the principle of 1 separate test for each disorder.
+This is in contrast to conventional screening techniques traditionally based on the principle of one separate test for each disorder.
 In Mayo Clinic's experience, the combined incidence of the disorders identifiable by MS/MS in a single blood spot analysis is approximately 1 in 1700 newborns.

 These conditions are considered to fulfill 3 basic principles: